thaynnara007/pokedex/README.md

 - The model produced can classify seven pokemons, which are: pikachu, charmander, squirtle, bulbasaur, cyndaquil, totodile and chikorita.
 - The searchimages package has some scripts that can be used for collecting images for the dataset.
 - Since the trained model is too big for a commit , it will be find on google drive.
+- The model was trained with a dataset of about 8490 images.
 - [Trained model](https://drive.google.com/file/d/1DA2EeCIO4FF8kHjEIJm82oFO_K7hvA-r/view?usp=sharing)

 > To classify images